 Your family’s healthcare team.

 Our team is made up of administrative and clinical staff.
 The administrative staff is responsible for such things as booking appointments, checking you in and out at your visit, managing forms and record requests, and providing billing services.
-Our clinical staff consists of nurses, nurse practitioners and physicians.
+Our clinical staff consists of nurses, nurse practitioners, physician assistants and physicians.

 Our general nursing staff takes care of preparing your child for his or her visit by taking height, weight and head circumference measurements, drawing blood, performing in-office lab tests, providing education about and administering vaccinations as well as triaging sick calls.

 At PHA, our physicians and PNPs work hand-in-hand to support each other and provide the best care for you and your child.
 Our PNPs also help to develop patient care plans and are an integral part of our patient education programs.